Aswin363/Data-Science-Internship-February-2026/IN226093702_GenAI/Task-5_NLP_BERT_POS_Tagging_Chunking/README.md

 ---

-## Evaluation Metrics
+## 📊 Evaluation Metrics

 * Precision
 * Recall
 * F1 Score

-👉 POS Tagging achieved better performance compared to Chunking due to its simpler nature.
+👉 **Chunking achieved better performance compared to POS Tagging based on evaluation results.**

+This shows that the model was able to learn phrase-level relationships effectively using contextual understanding.

 ---

-## Inference Example
+## 🔍 Inference Example

 **Input:**
 `John works at Google in California`